purelabio/sublime-arranger/readme.md

-# Sublime Vertical Align
+# Sublime Arrange Text

-Tiny Plugin for Sublime Text 2 and 3 for alignment in the column of cursors and text.
+Tiny Plugin for Sublime Text for alignment in the column of cursors and text.

 ## Keybaord shortcuts for  Apple Macintosh